MicrosoftDocs/architecture-center/docs/example-scenario/ai/automate-document-processing-azure-form-recognizer-content.md

 #### Data ingestion and extraction

 1. Documents are ingested through a browser at the front end of a web application.
 The documents contain images or are in PDF format.
 Azure App Service hosts a back-end application.
 The solution routes the documents to that application through Azure Application Gateway.
-This load balancer runs with the optional addition Azure Web Application Firewall, which helps to protect the application from common attacks and vulnerabilities.
+This load balancer runs with Azure Web Application Firewall, which helps to protect the application from common attacks and vulnerabilities.

 1. The back-end application posts a request to a Form Recognizer REST API endpoint that uses one of these models: